ashokchandru/ashokchandru.github.io/index.md

-###_Welcome to my profile page_
+_Welcome to my profile page!_

-# Experience
+# Bio
-Experience in creation and maintenance of technical documentation for a variety of cybersecurity, backup, and network products.\
+_Experience in creation and maintenance of technical documentation for a variety of cybersecurity, backup, and network products.\
 Experience in creating HTML help, Product Manuals, Release Notes, Quick Start Guides, Getting Started Guides, White Papers, Install Cards, etc.\
 Good woking knowledge of Agile methodology and worked in scrum, Kanban, and Scaled-Agile Framework (SAFe).\
 Experiences in migration of content from CHM to PDF and PDF to Context-Sensitive Help (CSH) model.\